Enrolling in an online course a big investment of your time and money. To get the most out of the experience, preparation is vital.

 There is nothing more annoying than starting a course then finding you can’t find the materials or haven’t got enough time to complete the activities

-With that in mind, here’s everything you need to know about preparing for Soulful PR for Starters, which starts officially on Monday 11 September 2017.
+With that in mind, here’s everything you need to know about preparing for Soulful PR for Starters, which opens again in February 2017.

 1.Set up a dedicated email folder for Soulful PR for Starters

-Redirect any mail relating to Soulful PR for Starters to the folder, so you can find emails relating to the course easily – including your login details for the members’ area (these will be emailed to you on September 11, when the course starts officially).
+Redirect any mail relating to Soulful PR for Starters to the folder, so you can find emails relating to the course easily – including your login details for the members’ area (these will be emailed to you when the course starts officially).

 Whitelist my email address (i.e. add it to a safe list of emails) to ensure they don’t end up in spam.
 The method for doing this will vary according to your email provider, but if you Google ‘how to whitelist an address with [INSERT NAME OF EMAIL PROVIDER]’ you can easily find instructions.